 Think of leather as essentially an animal skin, and skin requires adequate moisture levels to stay supple and repel dirt.
 We'd recommend conditioning it every time you clean your items, but also on a monthly basis either using a commercial product or a natural solution.
 Some commercial leather conditioning treatments also have added beeswax which acts as a water and stain repellent.
 Bonus.

 Apply a leather cream like Astonish to your couch or chair, using a clean cloth to keep it soft and supple, following the manufacturer's instructions.
 Let the leather cream sink in, then buff to a shine.
 The process of working in the cream will also give the leather a general clean: you will see this on your cotton ball or sponge, which will collect surface dust and dirt.

 Conditioning leather furniture with olive oil

 Apply a dab of olive oil to a clean, soft microfibre cloth and buff the leather sofa or armchair with it to help keep them supple.
 In fact, you can mix equal parts white vinegar and olive oil in a bottle, shake well and use it to clean and condition the furniture all in one.
 Wipe and buff the leather afterwards to remove the oil.

+You might like the look of lived-in leather – its characterful and perfect for period homes and contemporary interiors.
 However, if you'd rather keep your leather looking brand new, here's what to do: